Working Our Lives Away

 The modern emphasis on work is completely out of proportion, and harmful to our well-being.
 One thing is for sure: if you spend nearly all your waking hours working, then it doesn’t matter whether you’re a millionaire businessman or a financial analyst, you’re not really so different from a factory worker in a 19th century industrial town—an economic object, whose life only has value in terms the labour you produce.
 The only difference is that you have the freedom to change and to make your life more meaningful and fulfilling.

 Steve Taylor PhD is a senior lecturer in psychology at Leeds Metropolitan University, UK.
-He is the author of Back to Sanity: Healing the Madness of the Human Mind. stevenmtaylor.com
+He is the author of The Leap: The Psychology of Spiritual Awakening.

 Follow Steve on Facebook